 - a.
-This Protocol shall enter into force on the date on which the Agency receives from Bulgaria written notification that Bulgaria's statutory and/or constitutional requirements for entry into force have been met. - b.
-Bulgaria may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
+This Protocol shall enter into force upon signature by the representatives of Eritrea and the Agency. - b.
+Eritrea may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.